-- 0 = Not used - 1 = Local keypad display only when phone line is faulted - 2 = Local keypad display plus keypad trouble sound when line is faulted No automatic timeout. - 3 = Same as "2" above plus Device No. 2 STARTS.
-If system is armed, external sounder activates.
-External sounder will be turned off by normal bell timeout, or by security code plus OFF.
-Option 3 may be used even if a relay unit or Powerline carrier device is not connected to the control.
+- 0 = Not used - 1 = Local keypad display only when phone line is faulted - 2 = Local keypad display plus keypad trouble sound when line is faulted Each partition turns off its own trouble sound.
+No automatic timeout. - 3 = Same as "2" above plus Device No. 2 STARTS.
+If either partition is armed, external sounder activates.
+External sounder will be turned off by normal bell timeout, or by security code plus OFF from either partition (it does not have to be the one that was armed).

+NOTE: Option 3 may be used even if a relay unit or Powerline carrier device is not connected to the control.

-NOTE: Device number 2 must either be programmed to be STOPPED in field 80 or STOPPED by entry of security code + [#] + 8 + 2.
-Field 80 should be set to "0 "for STOP.
+Device number 2 must either be programmed to be STOPPED in field $\star 80$ or STOPPED by entry of security code + [#] + 8 + 2.
+Partition in $\star 80$ should be set to "0 "for STOP.

-This feature will not function properly unless the designated earth ground terminal (25) is connected to an earth ground.
+NOTE: This feature will not function properly unless the designated earth ground terminal (25) is connected to an earth ground.
 If it is not, you may get false line cut indications.